Flavius-The-Person/DMCA-Free-Stuff/README.md

 # DMCA-Free-Stuff
-DMCA Free Music / tunes / sound effects for usage on streaming and recorded content.
+DMCA Free Music / tunes / sound effects for usage on streaming / recorded content / project development.

 ## If you know of music that is not listed here that is available with terms/licensing that is documented upfront and is available for use (better if including for commercial use), then please open up an Issue with a link to the information (Main page/Download page and also terms/license page if possible).
 I will try to keep this updated.